Gene W. Hirschfeld School of Dental Hygienehttp://www.odu.edu/dental

 DNTH 663.
 Interprofessional Health Promotion.
 3 Credits.

 Course brings together students from various health disciplines to learn each other’s roles and collaborate as a team using technology to promote health and prevent disease.
 Focus will be on optimizing health efforts and outcomes through an interprofessional approach that is guided by the research evidence and current technologies.
 Topics include Healthy People 2020 objectives, age, specific clinical guidelines for health promotion and illness prevention, theories on behavior and motivation, sociocultural issues, telehealth care, and various health problems.
-Evidence-based measures used by the team for promoting and maintaining health throughout the lifespan are emphasized.
+Evidence-based measures used by the team for promoting and maintaining health throughout the lifespan are emphasized. (spring only).

 DNTH 668.
 Internship.
 3-9 Credits.

 Experience-based learning activities designed to develop a role of competence related to the individual’s area of specialization while working under the supervision of a faculty member or host supervisor within an educational, health care, research, or corporate health setting.
 A clinical dental hygiene internship is prerequisite to DNTH 669.
-Available for pass/fail grade only. (offered fall, spring, summer) Prerequisites: DNTH 514, DNTH 515, DNTH 604 or permission of the instructor.
+Available for pass/fail grade only. (offered fall, spring, summer as available) Prerequisites: DNTH 514, DNTH 515, DNTH 604 or permission of the instructor.

 DNTH 695.
 Topics in Dental Hygiene.
 1-6 Credits.

 Advanced seminars on selected topics in dental hygiene.
-Topics vary by semester. offered fall, spring, summer).
+Topics vary by semester. (offered fall, spring, summer).

 DNTH 697.
 Independent Study-Dental Hygiene.
 1-6 Credits.